Vanuan/vanuan.github.io/_posts/2012-10-22-jython-nailgun-eclipse.md

 Since nailgun server should be started only once, I can do it manually for now.
 Or add it to autostart.

+TODO:

+* start nailgun server by pydev (restart on demand)

 ### PYTHONPATH

 First I need to provide a proper PYTHONPATH environment variable.
 Since in Jython PYTHONPATH contains classpath, I can just setup class path.
 To do that Nailgun provides ng-cp class: